 Online Translation Certificate and Certification Programs

 For individuals who enjoy languages and seek training and knowledge of translation, certificates are available at the college level.
-Whether your chosen language is Spanish, French, German or Arabic, certificate programs are available online that give students the flexibility to work and learn as they please.
-These programs focus on a specific language pair, but often also include courses in medical or legal translation.
+This article looks at graduate certificate programs that focus on a specific language pair, but often also include courses in medical or legal translation.

 Overview of Online Certificate Programs in Translation